tarantool/doc/doc/reference/reference_rock/shard.rst

         keys.
 The specific hash function that the shard module uses is :ref:`digest.guava <digest-guava>` in the :codeitalic:`digest` module.

+    **Instance**
+        A currently-running in-memory copy of the Tarantool server, sometimes called a "server instance".
+Usually each shard is associated with one instance, or, if both sharding and replicating are going on, each shard is associated with one replica set.

     **Queue**
         A temporary list of recent update requests.
 Sometimes called "batching".
-        Since updates to a sharded database can be slow, it may speed up throughput to send requests to a queue rather than wait for the update to finish on ever node.
+        Since updates to a sharded database can be slow, it may speed up throughput to send requests to a queue rather than wait for the update to finish on every node.
 The shard module has functions for adding requests to the queue, which it will process without further intervention.
         Queuing is optional.

     **Redundancy**
-        The number of replicas in each shard.
+        The number of replicated data copies in each shard.

     **Replica**
+        An instance which is part of a replica set.

+    **Replica set**
+        Often a single shard is associated with a single instance;
+        however, often the shard is replicated.
+When a shard is replicated, the multiple instances ("replicas"), which handle the shard's replicated data, are a "replica set".

+    **Replicated data**
         A complete copy of the data.
 The shard module handles both sharding and replication.
-One shard can contain one or more replicas.
+One shard can contain one or more replicated data copies.
-        When a write occurs, the write is attempted on every replica in turn.
+        When a write occurs, the write is attempted on every replicated data copy in turn.
         The shard module does not use the built-in replication feature.

     **Shard**